Lawyer: Man asleep when police fired on house, killing him

 SILVER SPRING, Md.
 (AP) — A Maryland man was asleep in his bedroom when police opened fire from outside his house, killing him and wounding his girlfriend, an attorney for the 21-year-old man’s family said Friday.

-The Montgomery County Police Department has released few details about the shooting that killed Duncan Socrates Lemp early Thursday.
-Rene Sandler, an attorney for Lemp’s relatives, said police could have “absolutely no justification” for shooting Lemp based on what she has heard about the circumstances.
+The Montgomery County Police Department said in a news release Friday that Duncan Socrates Lemp “confronted” police and was shot by one of the officers early Thursday.
+Rene Sandler, an attorney for Lemp’s relatives, said an eyewitness gave a “completely contrary” account of the shooting.
+She said police could have “absolutely no justification” for shooting Lemp based on what she has heard about the circumstances.

 “The facts as I understand them from eyewitnesses are incredibly concerning,” she told The Associated Press.